choria-io/puppet-mcollective/README.md

 certs.

 You need a middleware connector, this sets up a NATS.io based connector and does not configure the middleware for you.
-See the nodes in [NATS.md](NATS.md) for simple instructions to set up NATS.
+See the nodes in [NATS.md](https://github.com/ripienaar/puppet-mcollective/blob/master/NATS.md) for simple instructions to set up NATS.

-Once you have a connector install the `ripienaar-mcollective` module in your environment, it will bring in all it's dependencies.
+Once you have a middleware install the `ripienaar-mcollective` module in your environment, it will bring in all it's dependencies.

 On a managed node include `mcollective`.